pinnaculum/md2gemini/README.md

     base_url: All links starting with a slash will have this URL prepended to them.

     md_links: Convert all links to local files ending in .md to end with .gmi instead.
+    geminize_html_links: Convert all links to local files ending in .html or .xhtml to end with .gmi instead.
     link_func: Custom function to apply to links.
 This function takes a string containing the link URL as parameter, and should return the new link.